 The DfE has given us the freedom to use the Pupil Premium as we see fit, based on our knowledge of our pupils' needs.
 "It is for schools to decide how the Pupil Premium allocated to school is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility." - Source: DfE website

-For more details on the pupil premium please visit the DfE website, click the link below:
+For more details on the Pupil Premium please visit the DfE website by clicking on the link below:

 We organise teaching and learning at Ightham in order to meet the needs of all children in the best way.

 We ensure that the appropriate provision is made for children who belong to vulnerable groups and that social disadvantaged children have their needs adequately assessed and met.